whym/tinyclassifier/README.rst

 - makedepend

 For every scripting language you wish to have the TinyClassifier library, set up runtimes, compilers and API files appropriately.
+Note that some distributions provide them separately.
+For example, you may need to install something like 'libruby' or 'sun-jdk-*' to have API files installed,

 - Python
 - Perl 5